Bealby/grandpas-pocket-watch-shop/README.md

 ![Home Mobile](/documentation/readme/home-mb.png/)

-- The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, drawn to after reading page header, 'Choose a Category'.
-The icons once hovered over will enlarge and be intuitively clickable.
+- The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main chapters of headers; `Watches`, `Parts`, `Tools` and `Services`.
+  The icons, once hovered over, will enlarge slightly and be intuitively clickable.
+It was chosen to title the page 'Grandpa's Pocket Watch Shop' so that users are informed of the specific nature of the type of watch.

 **Desktop**

 ![Home Desktop](/documentation/readme/home-dt.png/)

-- The `Home` page for larger devices will keep the same design format, but instead have images of the categories, that when hovered over, will disappear and display the category name in its place.
+- The `Home` page for larger devices will keep the same design format, but instead have images of the choices, that when hovered over, will disappear and display the header name in its place.
 This extra feature brings a greater visual and interactive experience to the user.